Efficient Sparse Secure Aggregation for Federated Learning: Experiments

-These results showcase the low total communication cost of our proposed compressed secure aggregation approach compared to other techniques with or without secure aggregation.
+Finally, we analytically estimate the communication costs associated with these strategies (see Table~\ref{tab:comm-cost-estimations}), the results of which are detailed in Table~\ref{tab:all_xps}.
+These experimental results showcase the low total communication cost of our proposed compressed secure aggregation approach compared to other techniques with or without secure aggregation.
 This communication cost can be further reduced with more fine tuning, as higher compression rates (i.e. $\rho < 0.02$) may be achievable for the same performance level \cite{SparseBinaryCompression_SWMS18}.
-The higher the compression rate, the lower the communication cost of our method compared to other secure aggregation techniques.

-From our experiments, we observed that when the number of local updates is too high (e.g. 100) and the compression rate is too low (e.g. $\rho \leq 0.01$), federated training does not converge in a reasonable number of federated rounds, and it is not possible to reach the target model performance.
-Such findings confirm the communication analysis presented in~\cite{SparseBinaryCompression_SWMS18}: there exists a lower bound on communication which is reflected by a trade-off between the number of rounds of communication (which depends of the number of local updates between two consecutive aggregations) and the communication cost at each round (which depends of the compression rate).

-We recall that our \texttt{SecureUnion} protocol is not correct, since some indices are missing in the union result.
+We emphasize that our \texttt{SecUnion} protocol is not correct, since some indices are missing in the union result.
 In this protocol, the parameter $q$ is used to manage this amount of false negatives: higher is $q$, smaller is the amount of false negatives.
-From our experiments, we observed that when the compression rate is too low ($\rho=0.02$) and when $q=1$, it is not possible to reach the targeted accuracy.
-With $q=1$, many selected gradients are not used during the secure aggregation due to the incorrectness of the \texttt{SecureUnion} protocol.
-This high amount of false negatives reduces the amount of information used for each aggregation and thus, prevents a robust training.
-Among all our experiments, our method with \texttt{SecureUnion} ($q=1$) and parameters $E=100$ and $\rho=0.01$ achieves the best trade-off between privacy and communication cost.
-In addition, this strategy has a lower communication cost than \cite{PracticalSA_GIKM17,EaSTLy_DCSW20}.
+With $q=1$, we observed that many selected gradients are not used during the secure aggregation due to the incorrectness of the \texttt{SecUnion} protocol.
+Among all our experiments, our method with \texttt{SecUnion} ($q=1$) achieves the best trade-off between privacy and communication cost.
+In addition, this strategy has a lower communication cost than~\cite{PracticalSA_GIKM17,EaSTLy_DCSW20}.